ma-ha/aks-nsg-ingress-ban-ip/README.md

 ## Configure and Start "aks-nsg-ingress-ban-ip" Container in AKS

-To run the container you need to provide these configuration items:
+To run the container you need these configuration items:
 1. `AAD_ID` = the ID of your Azure Active Directory (where we need to login)
 2. `SP_ID` = a Service Principal ID, so a technical account you need to prepare in AAD, see